miguelruballos/Pet-Resource-Tracker/README.md

 # Cat Resource Tracker

 A python program that captures weight data and uploads the data with Google Sheets API.
-The program runs on a Raspbery Pi that interfaces weight scales.
+The program runs on a Raspbery Pi that interfaces with HX711 weight scales.

 ## Requirements